ArnoldZokas/hapi-redis-output-cache/README.md

 ## Route Settings

 By default, output caching is disabled.
-To enable it for a specific route, set `cacheable: true` in the route settings:
+To enable it for a specific route, set `isCacheable: true` in the route settings:

 ```
 server.route({